olegtaranenko/mobileweb-server/README.md

 # Feedback required!

-Please send your feedback on any issues or misunderstanding to get this readme more polish for other team mates.
+Please send your feedback on any issues or misunderstanding to get this readme more polish.
+Thinking about other team mates!